-Dear People of the Future: The year is 2021.
-The month is October.
-At this time, the world has been gripped by COVID-19 for almost two years.
-Hopefully, you know COVID as a variety of common cold, but for the past two years it’s been foiling my hiking plans, resulting in the cancellation of one hike after another.
+Dear People of the Future: The year is 2022.
+The month is January.
+The world has been gripped by COVID-19 for more than two years.
+Hopefully, COVID has mutated into a harmless cold by your time, but for the past two years it’s been making me cancel one hike after another.
 Impossible not to preface this introduction with mention of it, and noting the context under which I hiked the ECT, and that many people have died, and that humanity fought fiercely over toilet paper.

-Anyway, in August 2021, times were finally looking brighter with vaccines widely available throughout Canada.
-I had been vaccinated in June and, while I still didn’t feel wonderful about travelling during the pandemic, I felt okay about grabbing some N-95 masks and my vaccination card and heading to Newfoundland, which has done a fantastic job at containing COVID and was nearly COVID-free at the time.
+Anyway, in August 2021, the course of the pandemic was finally looking brighter with vaccines widely available throughout Canada.
+I had been vaccinated in June and, while I still didn’t feel wonderful about travelling during the pandemic, I felt okay with grabbing some N-95 masks and my vaccination card and heading to Newfoundland, which was nearly COVID-free at the time.
 At 336 kilometres, the ECT is a shorter hike than I wanted, but it was the hike that was logical at the time, and I enjoyed it very much.
 I can also testify that 0% of the 336 kilometres is switchbacks.

 EAST COAST TRAIL JOURNAL